 The analysis results for each of the three (3) monitoring stations are summarized in Table 1 and Figures 2 - 4.
-There was no heavy weapons, i.e., artillery, bombs, rockets employment on the PTA ranges during this reporting period.
+It should be noted that one of the sample runs was less than 72 hours, i.e., 60.6 hours, on 13 Nov 09 at Station 4.

 The figures also indicate the World Health Organization (WHO) and U. S. Agency for Toxic Substances and Disease Registry (ATSDR) guidelines for uranium exposure protection.
 The WHO guideline is an annual average while the ATSDR guideline is based on chronic exposure (365 days or longer) to highly soluble uranium compounds.
-The total airborne uranium concentrations found at PTA in August 2009 are well below both those health guidelines.
+The total airborne uranium concentrations found at PTA in November 2009 are well below both those health guidelines.